cerovina/Email-Client/README.md

 ## May 2024 📅

 ### Update 6: Inbox is functional - the app's purpose is complete 🍻
-The user can now see the received emails in the inbox, allowing the users to communicate each other.
+The user can now see the received emails in the inbox, allowing them to communicate with each other.
 The app's main purpose is complete.
 I did this by adding an async function which fetches emails where the recipient matches the current user's email.